LabKey/labkey-api-python/docs/domain.md

 - domain: Domain to save
 - container_path: labkey container path if not already set in context
 - options: associated domain options to be saved

+## LabKey Domain Object, Methods, and Attributes

+Domain objects are a LabKey Python API-defined class that stores information about a domain.
+They are received from the domain.create, domain.get, and domain.get_domain_details methods.
+They can also be edited using referencing their attributes and calling their methods, which allows scripts to edit domains and reupload them to a LabKey Server instance using the domain.save method.
+See below for a list of their methods and attributes.

+### Methods

+**add_field**

+This method adds the field passed into it to the Domain object that uses it.
+It only has one argument: field.
+A field is a dict object that defines a name and other field parameters such as rangeURI.
+Here is an example field: {"name": "fieldName", "rangeURI": "string"}

+**to_json**

+to_json returns a copy of the Domain object's data in a json format.

+### Attributes

+## Examples
+For examples, see the /samples/domain_example.py file.